Paddy Joyce: Career

-Joyce appeared in nearly 90 film and television productions, and played Tommy Deakin on the British soap opera Coronation Street (1968–74).
-In his later years he also played John Royle in another long-running British soap opera, EastEnders (1990–91, 1993).

-His other credits date back to the 1950s, his screen debut being in the 1953 film The Cruel Sea, although his role in the film was unaccredited.
-Throughout the 1950s he appeared in films including The Girl in the Picture, The Steel Bayonet, Dublin Nightmare and Cover Girl Killer.
+Joyce's screen debut was in the 1953 film The Cruel Sea, although his role in the film was uncredited.
+Throughout the 1950s, he appeared in films including The Girl in the Picture, The Steel Bayonet, Dublin Nightmare and Cover Girl Killer.
+He played a soldier in the 1969 film, Oh!
+What a Lovely War.
 In the 1960s his television roles began to become more and more frequent with appearances in shows including The Adventures of Robin Hood, No Hiding Place and The Revenue Men.

-After he had completed his role in Coronation Street, Joyce had become widely recognised within the United Kingdom.
+Joyce had become widely recognised within the UK; however, he also appeared in several plays made for Telefís Éireann, in Ireland.

+Between 1968 and 1974, he played rag-and-bone man Tommy Deakin in Coronation Street.
 In 1973, he appeared in two episodes of Crown Court and the film version of Never Mind the Quality Feel the Width; and between 1964 and 1976 he appeared in many different roles in the police procedural drama Z-Cars.
-In 1980 he appeared in an episode of The Enigma Files (The Fit Up).

-In the 1980s he appeared in television shows including Minder, Auf Wiedersehen, Pet and The Bill, before being landed in the role of John Royle on EastEnders.
+In 1980, Joyce appeared in an episode of The Enigma Files (The Fit Up), and throughout the 1980s he appeared in television shows including Minder, Auf Wiedersehen, Pet and The Bill.

+In his later years Joyce played John Royle, father of publican Eddie Royle, in the soap opera EastEnders between 1990 and 1991, and again in 1993.
 His final credited performance was in the 1999 film Alice in Wonderland.

+Personal life and death

+Joyce lived in Muswell Hill, north London.
+He married a Canadian, Dorothy, and had two children.

-Joyce died of a stroke in London on 27 July 2000, aged 77 years.
+He died of a stroke in London on 27 July 2000, at the age of 77.